-- Click "Monitoring" in menu bar of the main window. - Click "In Frame" or "New Window" from under Webgate in the left-hand menu. - When the login window appears, login with the username "Webgate" and password.
+- In your browser address bar, enter the Variheat IP address (default address 192.168.1.150) and press Enter or click Go. - Click "Monitoring" in menu bar of the main window. - Click "In Frame" or "New Window" from under Webgate in the left-hand menu. - When the login window appears, login with the username "Webgate" and password.
 Both are case sensitive.
 The default password is "DefaultPass".
 For security reasons the Dantherm Group recommend this password is changed.
-(See 2.1 User Security settings.) - Read the warning message carefully and click "Continue to Main Screen."
+(See User Security settings.) - Read the warning message carefully and click "Continue to Main Screen."
 The Variheat can be controlled with a mouse as if using the integral touchscreen.
 Numbers and text can be entered with a keyboard.